criskb/criskb/README.md

 - 👀 I’m interested in ...
 Robotics
 - 🌱 I’m currently learning ...
 3D Design
 - 💞️ I’m looking to collaborate on ...
 Graphical Projects
+- 🤖 I have a great deal of experience on ... ai tools
 - 📫 How to reach me ... criskevinbjorndal@gmail.com

 <!---